streamx-dev/streamx-common-github-actions/README.md

           releaseNamePrefix: ${{ vars.JIRA_RELEASE_NAME_PREFIX }}
 ```

-The secrets ATLASSIAN_CLOUD_USER ATLASSIAN_CLOUD_APIKEY ATLASSIAN_CLOUD_DOMAIN are defined on StreamX-dev organization level.
+Secrets ATLASSIAN_CLOUD_USER, ATLASSIAN_CLOUD_APIKEY, and ATLASSIAN_CLOUD_DOMAIN are defined at the StreamX-dev organization level
-Should be available for all repos.
+and should be accessible for all repositories without any additional configuration.

-Variable ATLASSIAN_CLOUD_JIRA_PROJECT is also defined on organization level.
+The ATLASSIAN_CLOUD_JIRA_PROJECT variable is also defined at the organizational level.

-Variable JIRA_RELEASE_NAME_PREFIX should be defined as unique value for each repository.
+The JIRA_RELEASE_NAME_PREFIX variable should be uniquely defined for each repository.